grafana/grafana/contribute/documentation/README.md

 - **Writing and style guide** - Guidelines that cover aspects of content such as style, tooling, workflows, markdown syntax, and more.
 - **Build and review guide** - Instructions for testing, linting, validating, and backporting our documentation.

-If you're interested in contributing to our documentation, go to [Writers' Toolkit](https://github.com/grafana/writers-toolkit) repository for writers' resources.
+If you're interested in contributing to our documentation, go to the [grafana/writers-toolkit repository](https://github.com/grafana/writers-toolkit) for relevant resources.